Festive Greek Dip

 But now…for lack of a better term…I’m pooped.
 Yesterday I didn’t get out of my PJs.
 The Mr. and I spent the day grazing on leftovers, watching Parenthood (yes, I’ve finally given in to the hype), and watching the snow pile up outside our back window.
 It was pure, utter, laziness.
 And I relished every moment of it.

 I know we still have another weekend of holiday festivities and celebrations ahead of us, but I can’t bring myself to turn on the oven just yet.
-And if I see one more platter of holiday cookies, I think my skinny jeans will cry.
+And if I see one more platter of holiday cookies, I might cry.

 But quick, no-bake, fresh and festive greek dip?